 Fire Department Duties and Activities

-The department has 19 paid personnel, including the chief, and 15 volunteers.
-We have 6 certified Hazmat Technicians, 1 certified Hazmat Specialist, 17 certified in vehicle extrication and 1 in advanced extrication.
-Fayetteville Fire has 16 state certified Emergency Medical Responders, 1 Advanced Emergency Medical Technician, and 1 Paramedic.
-We answer approximately 1000 calls for service per year.
-With 3 ICC certified inspectors on staff, FFD inspects all businesses inside the city limits twice a year, flow tests all fire hydrants twice a year, and inspects all new construction as it is built.
+The department has 20 paid personnel, including the Chief and Assistant Chief, and 7 part-time personnel.
+We have 4 certified Hazmat Technicians, 23 certified in vehicle extrication and 1 in advanced extrication.
+Fayetteville Fire has 17 state certified Emergency Medical Responders, 1 Advanced Emergency Medical Technician, 1 Basic Emergency Medical Technician and 1 Critical Care Paramedic.
+We answer approximately 1200 calls for service per year.
+With 3 ICC certified fire inspectors and 1 Firefighting Commission Fire inspector on staff, FFD inspects all businesses inside the city limits twice a year, flow tests all fire hydrants twice a year, and inspects all new construction as it is built.
 We partner with the Elk Valley Times and Rotary Club to provide between 550 and 650 needy children each year with toys for Christmas through the Lincoln County Toy Drive.
 The department personnel have contact with approximately 2200 Children and 1000 Adults each year for fire prevention activity.

 - Over all fire department operations, including apparatus & equipment maintenance, training, staffing operational considerations, geographic location of fire equipment, emergency response times, fire prevention, and public education.